 NOTE: States listed are those who’s legislatively drawn map could reasonably be called a gerrymander by one or more measure or that have generated significant press coverage asserting them to be biased towards one party.
+Highlighted are the states in which a challenge to the initially approved plans were successful either in federal or state court.

-states without a partisan gerrymandering challenge.
-Pennsylvania and Virginia state courts had to because of the failure for a legal plan to be enacted by the governing bodies. the state court put into place The normal procedures failed in Wisconsin, and the state court chose a map that it considered to most resemble the plan used in the previous decade.
+For now, we continue to leave aside states where state courts interceded without a partisan gerrymandering challenge.
+These states are Connecticut, Minnesota, New Hampshire, Pennsylvania, and Virginia.
+These state courts had to mediate because of the failure for a legal plan to be enacted by the governing bodies.
+They are excluded from Table 4 because serious claims that the court enacted a partisan gerrymander have not been made to our knowledge.
+Wisconsin is listed in Table 4 because the map the state court put into place is considered one of the most gerrymandered in the country.
+The normal procedures failed in Wisconsin, and the state court chose a map that it considered to most resemble the plan used in the previous decade.
 That earlier plan was considered a partisan gerrymander by many academics and legal scholars.

 Our primary concern is with plans that were either successfully challenged and led to changes in the plan or where challenges were defeated.
 In the section that follows, we omit a full discussion of challenges that either did not reach a decision on merits or standing issues before the 2022 midterm elections.